vitessio/website/content/en/docs/21.0/user-guides/schema-changes/table-lifecycle.md

 - `drop`: an actual `DROP TABLE` is imminent
 - _removed_: table is dropped.
 When using InnoDB and `innodb_file_per_table` this means the `.ibd` data file backing the table is removed, and disk space is reclaimed.

-## Lifecycle subsets and configuration
+## Lifecycle Subsets and Configuration

 Different environments and users have different requirements and workflows.
 For example: